kamehame-ha/nuxt-virtual-linux-shell/README.md

 ```
 `mode` - if mode is set to 'open' `dir` option is needed otherwise it will not work, but if mode is 'go-back' any other option is optional

-`dir` - should be typed without `/` character, there is no lenght limit but it may bug shell line style
+`dir` - should be typed without `/` character, there is no length limit but it may bug shell line style

 `go_back_to_default` - if enabled shell will return to default `/` directory